• LAUNCH YOUR DREAM

 8 – Fiction

-I began this post by talking about how long it took me to write my father’s story (9-years).
+I began this post by discussing how long it took me to write my father’s story (9-years).
 I wrote about how long my current WIP is taking (4-years).
 While 2-books in 13 years sounds torturously slow, I’ve come to a new conclusion.

 I’m not a slow writer.